 Year after year, Cumberland School of Law travels to regional and national legal skills competitions and continues to perform at the highest level.
 Cumberland School of Law is among the most decorated law schools in the nation at these competitions.
 Many competitions have a regional component where schools from one region compete and then the regional winner or winners advance to the national rounds.
 Over the years, there have been several instances where the top two teams in the region were both Cumberland School of Law teams; the law school’s two teams have gone head-to-head to determine the regional champion.
-Competitions are coordinated by the Center for Advocacy & Clinical Education.

 National Trial Competition Regional, Co-champions